Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Personality traits: Intelligent, active, athletic

-The Chausie is another designer cat that looks like it stepped out of a jungle in our homes.
-It came to be through breeding a non-domestic species of jungle cat (Felis chaus) with domestic cats.
+The Chausie is another designer cat that looks like they stepped out of a jungle.
+They were developed by crossing a jungle cat (Felis chaus) with domestic cats.
 It was first recognized as a domestic breed in 1995.

 Chausies are very active and need a lot of stimulation and company to stay happy.
 They can be very busy as kittens and retain most of their playfulness and athleticism throughout their life.